ManuelEitel/mini_db/README.md

 - Keys can only be 20 chars.
 If you want to change that, you can go into the STRUCTURE_PARAMETERS.h file and change the MAX_VAL_LEN.
 I personally wanted this whole programm small.
 - The Values can only be 123 chars.
 You can fix this in the STRUCTURE_PARAMETERS.h file with the value MAX_VAL_LEN.
 Again, I wanted a small tool to work quickly with!
 It escalades otherwise.
 - The symbol/char " is not allowed in the key, or value, since that is how I differentiate key and values.
 That is the only thing, that I don't check for.
 You can try to break the programm in any other way and I think I got all the possible errors.
 (Tell me, if you found a way to break the programm - I would be interested.)
+- This file only has space for 999 entries, so that is something I intentionally left.
+I want to see, if I ever get to 1000 messages to check for its value.

 ### Here is my alias
 Copy this: